 If this home is located in a small town in Southwestern Ontario, the market value could be roughly $350,000, INCLUDING the land/site/lot.

 If the same home is located along a river, near good schools in the same small town, its market value could be $400,000 – $550,000; however, if you picked up this house and moved it to a high-end neighbourhood in Toronto, its market value could skyrocket to well over $1 million, INCLUDING the land/site/lot.

 When is Replacement Cost Higher Than Market Value?

 In some instances, reconstruction costs can actually be higher than a home’s resale value.
 This is because market value is only influenced by what buyers want to pay for a property and not how much it costs to rebuild it.
 When homes are made from rare, or expensive materials, or located in an area where the land doesn’t have much value, it can lead to the rebuild value of a property being higher than its market value.

 Choose The Douglas Residential Cost Guide to Estimate Replacement Costs

 In short, although equally important to a homeowner, a home’s replacement cost and market value are very different things and can reflect drastically different numbers depending on where the home is located.

 When looking to determine your home’s market value, it’s best to call a realtor who will typically send an appraiser to examine the home, the area, and surrounding sales to estimate your home’s market value.

-When looking to determine your home’s replacement cost, choose The Douglas Residential Cost Guide today and let us help you determine the rebuild cost of your most valued asset.
+When looking to determine your home’s replacement cost, choose The Douglas Residential Cost Guide.
+Our rebuild cost calculator can help you determine the accurate replacement costs, which can be helpful when speaking with insurance companies.
+Let us help you determine the rebuild cost of your most valued asset.